SiGuE: Success in Graduate Education

 Research areas: Gene Regulation, Plant Genomics, Bioenergy, Bioinformatics, Plants for Health.

-Open to permanent residents of the United States with an interest in pursuing graduate education in Biosciences.
-A Bachelor of Science degree in either Biology, Chemistry, Microbiology, Genetics, Biochemistry, Computer Science, Mathematics, or Bioengineering is required.
-Applicants must have a GPA of 3.0 or higher and meet an underrepresented group requirement
+Open to citizens and permanent residents of the United States with an interest in pursuing graduate education in Biosciences.
+A Bachelor of Science degree in either Biology, Chemistry, Microbiology, Genetics, Biochemistry, Computer Science, Mathematics or Bioengineering is required.
+Applicants must have a GPA of 3.0 or higher and meet an underrepresented group requirement.

 Frequently Asked Questions